MidnightSlicer/mnsr.win/index.md

 <img style="border:0;margin-top:2rem;" src="../public/images/midnightslicer.png" alt="MidnightSlicer logo">

-# MidnightSlicer Blog
+# Dylan's Blog
 Hello!
-I am Dylan.
-Welcome to my little blog!
+I am Dylan (MidnightSlicer).
+Welcome to my blog!
 This is my place to be on the internet.
 My home.
 Welcome in!
 This site basically contains my personal thoughts and ideas that I want to write down.
 I find writing to be therapeutic and it encourages creativity.

 ## What do I do?